 - Better functionality and design when viewing an app from your laptop/desktop

-While we hope to release these features in 2021, our timeframe may change based on what our uses need the most.
-So stay tuned on product updates and more with our YappStories.
+While we hope to release these features in 2021, our timeframe may change based on what our users need the most.
+So stay tuned for product updates and more with our YappStories.